 HAVS - Hand Arm Vibration Syndrome

-The HSE estimates that 2m people in the UK are at risk of developing HAVS.
-The good news is that it is preventable.
+The HSE estimates that 2m people in the UK are at risk of developing Hand-arm Vibration Syndrome (HAVS).
+The good news is that HAVS is preventable.

 Learn MoreSegregation of man and machine